arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 ## SSL options

-The arango starter by default creates a cluster that uses no unencrypted connections (no SSL).
+The arango _Starter_ by default creates a cluster that uses no unencrypted connections (no SSL).

-To create a cluster that uses encrypted connections, you can use an existing server key file (.pem format) or let the starter create one for you.
+To create a cluster that uses encrypted connections, you can use an existing server key file (.pem format) or let the _Starter_ create one for you.

 To use an existing server key file use the `--ssl.keyfile` option like this: